kinnara-digital-studio/kecak-workflow/docs/buildingFlow_Flow.md

 ## Identify a Process

-## Identify start and End of the proceess
+## Identify start and end of the proceess

 Start of the Process